rakshatam/Text-Conditioned-Rectified-Flow-Matching-in-Pixel-Space/README.md

 representation.
 All parameters are randomly initialized prior to training;
 no pretrained components are used.
-Training was performed on two NVIDIA T4 GPUs (Kaggle) using a dataset of approximately 21,551 anime-style face images paired with text embeddings.
+Training was performed on two NVIDIA T4 GPUs (Kaggle) using a dataset of approximately 21,551 anime-style face images paired with text embeddings achieving FID score of 10-12 depending on the CFG scale of 5 to 2.5

 ## Overview